-Billions of dollars in damages and not enough in the bank account.
-That's the situation federal officials find themselves in after Hurricane Sandy.
-The White House says it will send an emergency funding request to Capitol Hill this week.
+Billions in damages and not enough in the bank account — that's where federal officials find themselves in the aftermath of Hurricane Sandy.

-SENATOR KIRSTEN GILLIBRAND: What we know so far, we have - over 300,000 homes seriously damaged; more than 265,000 businesses impacted; about 238,000 have filed their FEMA claims to date, and thousands of New Yorkers are still homeless.
-We've estimated our damages are upwards of $32.8 billion and this was a conservative estimate.
+"What we know so far: We have over 300,000 homes seriously damaged; more than 265,000 businesses impacted; about 238,000 have filed their FEMA claims to date; and thousands of New Yorkers are still homeless," she said.
+"We've estimated our damages are upwards of $32.8 billion — and this was a conservative estimate."

-SECRETARY SHAUN DONOVAN: We want to ensure that homes that were damaged or lost are rebuilt, businesses restored and communities made whole.
-But we also want to build back stronger, smarter, safer, and more resiliently — a 21st century response.
+"We want to ensure that homes that were damaged or lost are rebuilt, businesses are restored and communities made whole, but we also want to build back stronger, smarter, safer and more resiliently — a 21st century response," he said.

-DONOVAN: From the kind of design and materials we should use to rebuild boardwalks to whether gas stations should be generator capable, to how or whether to rebuild in certain areas.
+Donovan told members of a Senate Appropriations subcommittee that building up such resilience involves making decisions now, before rebuilding gets under way — "from the kinds of design and materials we should use to rebuild boardwalks to whether gas stations should be generator-capable to how or whether to rebuild in certain areas."

-NAYLOR: Several Senators on the panel talked about the power grid and whether it would make sense to pay to bury power lines underground to protect them from falling trees.
+Several senators on the panel talked about the power grid, and whether it would make sense to pay to bury power lines underground, to protect them from falling trees.

-NAYLOR: Fugate says the administration has some $4.8 billion left in its disaster relief fund, money used to pay for immediate assistance.
-And while the White House and lawmakers have their hands full with the impending year end tax hikes and spending cuts, some in Congress want to provide the states just a small amount of the rebuilding money now, and a bigger chunk later.
+Fugate says the administration has some $4.8 billion left in its disaster relief fund — money used to pay for immediate assistance.
+And while the White House and lawmakers have their hands full with the impending year-end tax increases and spending cuts, some in Congress want to provide the states just a small amount of the rebuilding money now, and a bigger chunk later.

-DONOVAN: Families, small businesses, entire communities are waiting for a decision about what resources are available to help them rebuild.
-A down payment simply means that those families and those communities are going to be waiting for months or longer, to be able to get on with their lives.
+"Families, small businesses, entire communities are waiting for a decision about what resources are available to help them rebuild," he said.
+"A down payment simply means that those families, those communities, are going to be waiting for months or longer to be able to get on with their lives."